|

 growing above ground level.

-yellowish rose and rare, but possible with almost white.
+to a pale yellowish rose and rare, but possible with almost white.

-Blooming: time The flowering is diurnal and takes place during
+Blooming: Time The flowering is diurnal and takes place during

 the summer.